nmdatar/chatapp_replication/README.md

 - Delete username password
 - Deliver username message

-Other features we have integrated are the following to ensure general reliability across commands:
+Other features we have later integrated are the following to ensure general reliability across commands (UPDATES):

 Between the client and the server, they each have a version and it first checks if the message that is coming from the client has that version; otherwise it rejects the version.
 In an actual protocol, a server may have commands that are present in one version that aren't in the other so we use this restriction so that all compatiibilities are met.
+This is something that we realized we needed to account for as we were developing our code.

 Furthermore, since we can't send messages as a string, we have the encode message as a UTF-8 as a series of bytes in order for the commands to be sent across in the functions we have outlined above.
+We considered sending the entire string but we realized this would be sending way more data than needed.

 ## Part II: gRPC